akaptelinin/unmerged-branches-weight/README.md

 ## Performance

-On \~5k commit repo with 250 remotes and 3k unmerged commits the scan finishes in 3-4 min on an SSD.
+On \~5k commit repo with 250 remotes and 3k unmerged commits the scan finishes in 3-4 min on an SSD

-On \~200k commit repo with 4k remotes and 22k unmerged commits the scan finishes in 15-20 min on an SSD.
+On \~200k commit repo with 4k remotes and 22k unmerged commits the scan finishes in 15-20 min on an SSD

 ## Limits